alexl4123/expand-and-cluster/README.md

 ## <a name=acknowledgements></a>6 Acknowledgements

 I would like to thank Christos Sourmpis for the fruitful discussions over implementation strategies for running systematic experiments, and Johnatan Frankle for making the [OpenLTH](https://github.com/facebookresearch/open_lth) framework available on GitHub!

+The skeleton of the codebase is heavily inspired and adapted from [OpenLTH: A Framework for Lottery Tickets and Beyond](https://github.com/facebookresearch/open_lth), developed by [Jonathan Frankle](http://www.jfrankle.com).